Joel Rea

 Joel Rea (born 27 January 1983) is an Australian artist known for his surreal, photorealistic oil on canvas works.

-Highly acclaimed and multi award-winning, Rea’s allegorical paintings stand somewhere between genres of hyperrealism, photorealism and virtuosic Renaissance realism.
-He has exhibited his paintings in galleries and public spaces since 2004 and is held in numerous public and private collections worldwide.
-Collectors of Rea's artworks include UFC commentator & comedian Joe Rogan, fashion editor & writer Tim Blanks, Author Chris Salgardo.
+Joel Rea has won multiple minor art awards.
+Rea's allegorical paintings combine elements from hyperrealism, photorealism and virtuosic Renaissance realism.
+He has exhibited his paintings in galleries and public spaces since 2004.
+Notable collectors of Rea's artworks include UFC commentator & comedian Joe Rogan, fashion editor & writer Tim Blanks, Author Chris Salgardo.
 Rea has been profiled by such art publications as Juxtapoz, VICE Arts, Beautiful Bizarre, WideWalls, Art Business News & Huffington Post Arts.

 Early life and education

 Rea was born in Teesside, Middlesbrough, England, in 1983.
 He moved to Australia with his family at the age of two.
 He is a distant relative of Chris Rea.

 Rea received his early education from Palm Beach Currumbin State High School.
 He graduated from the Queensland College of Art, Griffith University in 2003 with a bachelor's degree in fine arts.